 Melissa Tatreau Holtmeier

-Melissa Tatreau Holtmeier has a Bachelor’s in Music Education from the University of Nebraska at Omaha and a Master’s in Violin Performance and Pedagogy from the University of Wisconsin-–Milwaukee.
+Melissa (née Tatreau) Holtmeier earned her Bachelor’s Degree in Music Education from the University of Nebraska at Omaha and a Masters in Violin Performance and Pedagogy from the University of Wisconsin-–Milwaukee.
 She studied pedagogy with Darcy Drexler through the Wisconsin String Academy.
 She has studied violin with Dr. Paul Todd, Dr. Laura Kobayashi, Anne Nagosky, and Dr. Myron Kartman.
-Tatreau Holtmeier has registered training in Suzuki books 1-4 with Susan Kempter and has attended Mark O’Connor’s fiddle camps in San Diego and New York City.
-She was in the very first teacher certification class of the Mark O’Connor Violin Method, books 1 and 2, in 2009 (and again in Omaha: January, 2020).
+Melissa has registered training in Suzuki books 1-4 with Susan Kempter and has attended Mark O’Connor’s fiddle camps in San Diego and New York City.
+She was in the very first teacher certification class of the Mark O’Connor Violin Method, books 1 and 2 in NYC, 2009.

-Since 2005, Tatreau Holtmeier has been a full-time artist-faculty member at Omaha Conservatory of Music and currently serves as the String Department Chair.
-Tatreau Holtmeier has her 200 RYT in yoga, and in addition to teaching at the OCM Summer Institute, she has presented “Yoga for Musicians” at the American String Teachers’ Association national conventions in Louisville (2014), Tampa (2016), and Atlanta (2018).
-Tatreau Holtmeier is the music specialist at Phoenix Academy in Omaha and is a coach for the Omaha Area Youth Orchestras.
-She is a member of the Omaha Musicians’ Union and the American String Teachers’ Association (ASTA).
-In 2019, she was awarded Outstanding Private Teacher of the Year by NE-ASTA and currently serves as state president.
+Since 2005, Holtmeier has been a full-time Artist-Faculty member at Omaha Conservatory of Music (OCM) and currently serves as the String Department Chair.
+Holtmeier has her 200 RYT in yoga, and in addition to teaching at the OCM Summer Institute, has presented “Yoga for Musicians” at the American String Teachers’ Association (ASTA) national conventions in Louisville (2014), Tampa (2016), and Atlanta (2018).
+Holtmeier is the music specialist at Phoenix Academy in Omaha and is a coach for the Omaha Area Youth Orchestras.
+In 2019, she was awarded Outstanding Private Teacher of the Year by NE-ASTA and currently serves as state president (2020-2022.)